Managing Data Breaches - A Quick Guide

 What is a data breach?

-According to the Singapore Personal Data Protection Commission (PDPC), a data breach refers to an incident exposing personal data in an organisation’s possession or under its control to unauthorised access, collection, use, disclosure, copying, modification, disposal or similar risks.
+According to the Singapore Personal Data Protection Commission (PDPC), a data breach refers to an incident exposing personal data in an organisation's possession or under its control to unauthorised access, collection, use, disclosure, copying, modification, disposal or similar risks.
+Managing data breaches effectively is crucial to ensure the protection of sensitive information and to mitigate the potential harm caused by such incidents.

 Data breaches can negatively impact businesses and consumers in a plethora of ways and can range from concerted attacks by either individuals or groups who hack for personal gain.
 It can lead to lost investor confidence, regulatory exposure, business losses, and loss of customer trust.
-In the case of individuals, it might involve exposure of bank account/s or credit card numbers, theft of NRIC / Social Security number, health records, passwords or email.
+In the case of individuals, it might involve exposure of bank account/s or credit card numbers, theft of NRIC/Social Security Number, health records, passwords or email.

 1. Insider and privilege misuse